ignacio-nacho-barbano/igor-tech-test/readme.md

 # This is Nacho's Tech Interview Tests

 .
-To test the exercises you must first run `npm i`
+To run and test the exercises you must first run `npm i`

 ## The First Exercise Proposed Was a Custom Reverse Implementation